 While the highly-pathogenic H5N1 strain of avian influenza has yet to be discovered in the US, it is expected to be found here in the future.
 In central Thailand, where the H5N1 strain has been found, dogs have tested positive for its antibodies, suggesting infection in dogs is likely.
 Keeping pets inside when possible and keeping an eye on what they might be consuming outside is their best protection.

 Leptospirosis is a bacterial disease spread through the urine of infected animals.
 In people, the symptoms are often flu-like.
 The risk of getting leptospirosis through common contact with a dog is low; the primary mode of transmission is through contact with contaminated animal urine.
 Symptoms in dogs include fever, vomiting, abdominal pain, diarrhea, refusal to eat, severe weakness and depression, renal disease, and liver dysfunction.
 Risk factors for dogs include contaminated water and contact with cattle, rats or raccoon urine.
 Leptospirosis can be treated with antibiotics.
-To help prevent leptospirosis, vaccinate your dog and keep rodents under control.
+To help prevent leptospirosis, vaccinate your dog and keep rodents under control, and avoid contact with rodents and wildlife, including carcasses.
+Avoid letting your dog drink from marshy areas or slow-moving or stagnant water.
 A vaccine can protect your dogs against the four most common versions of Leptospirosis: L. canicola, L. icterohaemorrhagiae, L. pomona and L. grippotyphosa.
 Note, however, that a vaccine cannot provide 100% guaranteed protection due to the many strains of this bacteria.

 Lyme disease is a bacterial disease that can cause a "bull's-eye" rash with fever, headache, and muscle or joint pain.
 In Oregon, a survey of deer ticks revealed that approximately 3-4% of those collected tested positive for the organism that causes Lyme disease.
 Ticks that carry Lyme disease live west of the Cascades, in areas near Hood River, and west of Klamath County.
 If you are in an area where there are ticks, such as the woods, wear light-colored clothing so that ticks can be spotted more easily and removed before becoming attached, wear long-sleeved shirts, and tuck your pants into socks.
 Insect repellants containing DEET and permethrin can be effective.
 After hikes or other outdoor activities in high-risk areas, inspect yourself and your dog for ticks and remove them promptly, and be sure to treat your pet on an ongoing basis with a flea and tick prevention medication.